 Advanced research topics include genetics, animal reproduction, agronomy, and biotechnology, among others.
 Advanced coursework also emphasizes statistical analysis and experiment design, which are important as Ph.D. candidates begin their research.

 Some agricultural and food scientists receive a doctor of veterinary medicine (DVM).
-Like Ph.D. candidates in animal science, a prospective veterinarian must first have a bachelor’s degree before getting into veterinary school.
+Like Ph.D. candidates in animal science, DVM candidates must first have a bachelor’s degree to attend veterinary school.

 Licenses, Certifications, and Registrations